Covid-19: Two new cases in managed isolation

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-There are two new cases of Covid-19 to report today, the Ministry of Health has announced, both detected in recent returnees in managed isolation.
+There are two new cases of Covid-19 to report in New Zealand today, both detected in recent returnees in managed isolation.
 There are no new community cases.

 Both cases arrived on November 19 and tested positive around day 3 of their stay in managed isolation.